shokri-navid/iac-learning/README.md

 ## Second Step:

 I need to create multiple services and then create some docker images based on those services and finally run this mesh of services using IaC:
-My microservice application will contain these building blocks:
+My microservice application will contain these building blocks (they will not connect to database at first step but may I add database persistanse abilty to them in the future):

 1. User service that is responsible for maintaining users (written in python)
 2. product service that manages all products (written in go)